vmware-labs/reconciler-runtime/README.md

 A [`CastResource`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#CastResource) (formerly CastParent) casts the ResourceReconciler's type by projecting the resource data onto a new struct.
 Casting the reconciled resource is useful to create cross cutting reconcilers that can operate on common portion of multiple  resource kinds, commonly referred to as a duck type.

+The `CastResource` can also be used to bridge a `SubReconciler` for a specific struct to a generic SubReconciler that can process any object by using `client.Object` as the CastType generic type.
+In this case, the resource is passed through without coercion.

 **Example:**

 ```go